Effect-TS/io/docs/modules/Effect.ts.md

 ## firstSuccessOf

-Returns an effect that runs this effect and in case of failure, runs each of the specified effects in order until one of them succeeds.
+This function takes an iterable of `Effect` values and returns a new `Effect` value that represents the first `Effect` value in the iterable that succeeds.
+If all of the `Effect` values in the iterable fail, then the resulting `Effect` value will fail as well.

+This function is sequential, meaning that the `Effect` values in the iterable will be executed in sequence, and the first one that succeeds will determine the outcome of the resulting `Effect` value.

 **Signature**